-Audi A8 review - Reliability and Safety
+Audi A8 review - Reliability and safety

-Autonomous systems will boost safety, but Audi’s dealers don’t enjoy the best reputation
+The A8 has reassuring levels of safety kit, but Audi’s dealers don’t enjoy the best reputation

+There's a great range of safety kit with the A8 - the flagship saloon boasts adaptive cruise control, a head-up display, lane departure warning, a rear-view camera, park assist and auto emergency braking.
 The A8 is unlikely to be crash tested by Euro NCAP, but recent Audi saloons and SUVs have emerged with a maximum five-star rating.

 The A8 is covered by Audi’s standard three-year, 60,000-mile warranty, which can be extended to four years or 75,000 miles for around £1,100, and five years or 90,000 miles for around £2,500.
 This is the most expensive extended warranty of the entire Audi range, on a par with the R8.